rwiankowski/azurepractical/README.md

-# Azure Practical Training

-**DISCLAIMER - this is not an Official Microsoft Learn site.
-The theme will be adjusted to avoid such misunderatandings**

 ## Welcome

 Welcome to the Azure Practical Training!
 If this is your first time coming here, please familiarise yourself with the information below.
 If you're a returning user, or using this as part of an instructor-led course, feel free to jump directly to the: